equinor/sdp-omnia/docs/velero-backup-routine.md

 Check out the log files for your deployment if the restore is not successful.

+* If successful, scale the flux deployment back up

+`kubectl scale deployments/flux -n infrastructure --replicas=0  `

 ### Troubleshooting
 In some cases you might need to delete the entire deployment as opposed to just the PVC.
-We reccomend doing this only after you've tried the steps above.
+We recommend doing this only after you've tried the steps above.

 `kubectl delete deployment verdaccio/verdaccio` `velero restore create --from-schedule prod-ns -l release=verdaccio`: